jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 > An admin will need to add a new member to all three teams.

-Members of these teams have publication rights for major JupyterLab-related packages.
+Members of the release team have publication rights for major JupyterLab-related packages through the PyPI and NPM teams.
 Team members can publish a release and can react quickly in case a published package is broken or corrupted.

 ### Membership Maintenance

-Every six months, a bot will open an issue in the team-compass repo asking all currently team members to reply within three weeks if they still consider themselves active.
+Every six months, a bot will open an issue in the team-compass repo asking all current release team members to reply within three weeks if they still consider themselves active.
 If a member replies no, or they do not reply, we will conclude that they are inactive.
-Inactive members may be removed from their teams.
+Inactive members may be removed from the release team (and be removed from the publication teams on PyPI and NPM).

 ## Admin team member